JeffDeCola/jeffCoin/README.md

     --description "Jeffs firewall rules"
 ```

-The IP `0.0.0.0` gets forwarded to your external IP, hence i added a `-gce switch`,
+The IP `0.0.0.0` gets forwarded to your external IP, hence I added a
+`-gce switch` to deal with this,

 ```bash
 go run jeffCoin.go \